rwberendsen/grupr/internal/snowflake/README.md

 ### Read-only priveleges
 For each data product, per dtap environment, a read-only business role is created.
-It uses a prefix like `_grupr_` so that grupr can enumerate all the roles it is managing.
+It uses a configurable prefix like `_X_` so that grupr can enumerate all the roles it is managing.

 All objects that belong to a data product are grouped in per-product per-dtap database roles.
 If the data product has interfaces, for each interface also one